cimed-dsp/template_image-analysis/README.md

 ## Step-by-Step Instructions

-1. **TODO:** Sign up for Google Cloud Platform
+1. Request Access up for Google Cloud Platform
-The Google Cloud Platform offers a free trial to new users who sign up for the service.
-This free trial included a $300 credit that is good for up to 12 months.
-We begin by creating a Google Cloud Platform account:

-    - Go to Google Cloud main page: [https://cloud.google.com/](https://cloud.google.com/)
-    - Click 'Get started for free' button
-    - Enter your personal Google/Gmail email account address
-    - Enter your country and agree to terms of service
-    - Create an 'Individual' account type and fill out address and **payment details** and submit
-    - Check for confirmation email from 'Google Cloud Platform'.
-Click the 'Complete your profile' button and fill out the survey to activate your free trial
-    - When you first sign in to Google Cloud Platform you will see a banner across the top "Free Trial Status: ...".
-Click the 'Activate' button to upgrade your account and enable free trial credits
-    - Sign in with university email through **TODO:Google Apps @ Illinois**.
-"Google Cloud Platform service has been disabled.
-Please contact your administrator to restore service in G Suite Admin console."
+In order to run this tutorial, users will need access to a Google Cloud Platform account and should fill out the [[cloud access request form](https://docs.google.com/forms/d/1lfMSjkIuYJTiJn6ZcxsF4HzSmzWctx3nbBBLqd0efJM/edit){target='_blank'}].
+Once your account has been set up, you will be able to create personal Google Cloud Projects and access Google's [AutoML Vision](https://cloud.google.com/vision/automl/docs/) interfaces for automated architecture search and training of convolutional neural network models.

 2. Create a Google Cloud Project
 All our data and model training will be grouped under one project, which we must first create: